BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 additional tables to the select, you can do so with the ``extraTables`` keyword argument, with which you can pass a single table name, or a list of names.

+``ManyToMany`` takes the same arguments as ``joinTable`` in the same order, except for the optional positional and keyword arguments, which can be passed when the bound method that results from using ``ManyToMany`` is called.

 Getting Data From Multiple Tables At Once
 +++++++++++++++++++++++++++++++++++++++++